iamsellek/wielder_of_anor/README.md

 Ahem.
 Sorry.

 So.
-If you need to prevent anything in your code from making it past your dev environment and need a foolproof* way to do this, use Wielder of Anor.
+If you need to prevent anything in your code from making it past your dev environment and need a reliable way to do this, use Wielder of Anor.

 ## Use
 Do things with this!
 Ha!